bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 The next free chunk `fd` pointer is encoded with encoding function `e` and key `k`.
 For encryption and decryption an exclusive-OR (XOR) operation is recommended, as XOR operations can be performed as a single ALU instruction in most microprocessors, striking a balance between performance of this low-level but frequent heap operation, and the security benefits it brings.

-## Dynamic analysis
+## Dynamic Analysis

-Heap allocation is by it's nature, dynamic, and as a consequence is something that takes place at runtime.
+Heap allocation is by its nature, dynamic, and as a consequence is something that takes place at runtime.
 It is difficult to draw concrete observations about it nature statically.
 One approach (@chilimbi2006heapmd) proposes running the program under a dynamic analysis runtime.
-As the program executes, allocating, using and freeing heap memory, several properties of the heap graph as it evolves (e.g. % of vertexes with indegree == outdegree, % of leaves and roots) are modelled.
+As the program executes, allocating, using and freeing heap memory, several properties of the heap graph as it evolves (e.g. % of vertices with indegree == outdegree, % of leaves and roots) are modelled.
 The research (@chilimbi2006heapmd) highlights that despite the fluid and seemingly chaotic behaviour of the heap allocator, several properties remain stable.
-Several models of heap behaviour are captured by running the program against a variety of input data, which using an anomoly detection algorithm can determine the degree of variation to heap stability rating.
-An unstable anomoly, is very likely a heap based bug either through misuse or malicious.
+Several models of heap behaviour are captured by running the program against a variety of input data, which using an anomaly detection algorithm can determine the degree of variation to heap stability rating.
+An unstable anomaly, is very likely a heap based bug either through misuse or malicious.

-## Secure allocators
+## Secure Allocators

 @silvestro2017freeguard observes the lack of progress around preventing heap related attacks, and how (as of 2017) remain a severe threat.
 The cause, is that todays heap allocators struggle to strike a balance between performance, memory efficiency and security.
 If an allocator focuses on delivery great performance, it often comes at the cost of security and/or memory efficiency.
 Security focused allocators trade-off performance, not uncommon to be an order of magnitude slower than their performance focused counterparts.
 The research rooted FreeGuard heap allocator (@silvestro2017freeguard) is capable of preventing heap overflows, heap over reads, use after frees, double frees and invalid frees, while providing a performance profile similar (+/- 2%) to the glibc `ptmalloc` allocator.